mxmlnkn/ratarmount/README.md

 pip install ratarmount
 ```

-Or, if you want to test the latest devlopment version on a Debian-like system:
+Or, if you want to test the latest development version on a Debian-like system:
 ```bash
 sudo apt-get update
 sudo apt-get install python3 python3-pip git